Residential Solar Operations & Maintenance

 Visible damage to the solar panel system.
 This includes slipped panels, loose wires, or even modules cracked by falling debris like tree limbs or hail.
 Even if this damage doesn’t immediately translate to lost solar energy savings, tiny problems can quickly grow into larger and more expensive ones if they aren’t corrected early on.

-How Often Is Solar Panel Maintenance Needed?
+How Often Is Solar Maintenance Needed?

 Solar panels generally require minimal maintenance, often limited to periodic cleaning to ensure optimal performance.
 The frequency of maintenance can vary based on factors such as location, climate, and environmental conditions.
 On average, an annual inspection and cleaning are recommended, which can be done by the homeowner or by hiring a solar professional if preferred.